+eo-ich

+ND

+and and and and to

-THE REPORMER.
-Messes.
-Editors :-- Why Mr. Parker Pillsbury has permitted to figure so conspicuously in the reason such marked pains was taken to advertise his coming, and certify the public at his departure that t' needs' just such instruction as his, is a subject interest and inquiry with not a few of your friends and readers.
-For what reason, it is asked, must his movements be so publicly heralded?
+THE REFORMER.
+MESSRS.
+EDITORS :-- Why Mr. Parker Pillsbury has been permitted to figure so conspicuously in the Natick Observer for the past two weeks-for what reason such marked pains was taken to advertise his coming, and certify the public at his departure that needs' just such instruction as his, is a subject interest and inquiry with not a few of your For what reason, it is asked, must his movements be so publicly heralded?
 Why must the attention of the people be directed to him?

 Who is this Parker Pillsbury?
 Is he a profound statesman?
 Is he some distinguished orator?
-Is he a holy man of God, a second Whitefield, calling the people from their sins, and moving them by the charm of his eloquence to serve the Lord?
-Who is he, and why do you summon us to hear him, 'giv-ing out that he is some great one'?'
-O, but he is great reformer.'
-Indeed! and a reformer of hat?
+Is he a holy man of God, a second Whitefield, calling from their sins, and moving them by the arm of his cloquence to serve the Lord?
+Who is he, and why do you summon us to hear him, 'giv-ing out that he is some great one'?
+'O, but he is

+great reformer.

+that?
 Doubtless of the whole world.